 Find and download the most common Ohio BMV forms before you head into your local office.
 Whether you need an Ohio BMV drivers handbook, a change of address form, or anything else, we've got you covered!

 Step 2: Practice Driving

 Getting your full Ohio driver’s license isn’t so easy as taking a quick written knowledge test.
 You’ll have to pass a road test, and in order to do that, you need lots of driving practice.
 That’s why the state of Ohio requires teen drivers to complete 50 hours of behind-the-wheel training with a parent or legal guardian before they can drive on their own.
-The only thing you have to do to prove that you’ve completed those hours is fill out this 50 Hour Affidavit.
+The only thing you have to do to prove that you’ve completed those hours is filling out this 50 Hour Affidavit.
 You’ll get it signed and notarized, then bring it to the Ohio BMV office when it comes time to get your drivers license.

 Stoked about your new Ohio learner's permit privileges

 Additionally, teen drivers must complete eight hours of driver training at a state-approved professional driving school.
 This is where the drivers ed Certificate of Enrollment that we mentioned earlier will come in handy.
 You need to have proof that you’ve begun Ohio driver’s education before you can take this step.
 Yep, you’ll be doing a lot of driving -- but after this step is over, you should be a total pro behind the wheel.
 Head here to learn more about the restrictions on your learner's permit, and head here to search for approved driving schools in your area.

 While you’re working on your driving practice and behind-the-wheel training, you can continue taking your driver’s education course.
 At this point, you should have completed the first two hours of the course and received a Certificate of Enrollment.
 Now you can focus on finishing the program so that you’re ready to go back to the BMV office and pass your driving test to get a license -- hooray!